bitol-io/tsc/rfcs/0008-versioning-attribute-level.md

 The usage over time is important, consider the following scenario.

-Business delivers it's products in the USA from January 2020.
+A business starts in January 2020 and  delivers it's products in the US only.
 For a transactinal system the dc from the very beginning looks like this:

 ```YAML
 schema: